wwilsman/moonshiner/README.md

 new screenshot is saved beside the existing one and a test error is raised.

 By default, screenshots are compared using strict equality of their base64 contents.
-A custom screenshot `compare()` method can be configured to compare screenshots using other methods.
-The example below uses [odiff](https://github.com/dmtrKovalenko/odiff), a pixel differencing tool.
+A custom screenshot `compare()` option can be configured to compare screenshots using other methods.
+The example below uses [odiff](https://github.com/dmtrKovalenko/odiff), a pixel differencing tool:

 ``` javascript
 // tests/run.js